Google Analytics tags

 Burnt Switch Brushes

-Identifying which servo motor you need can be a squirrely as they are called different things in various literature.
-This may have to do some being relocated from where they are found on the earlier 964 series cars.
+Identifying which servo motor you need can be squirrely as they are called different things in various literature.
+This may have to do with some being relocated from where they are found on the earlier 964 series cars.
 Here is a table of part numbers to help you identify the part number of your failed device.

 The left and right Mixing Flap Servomotors in the footwells are easily gotten to, the front Cowl Center fresh air intake flap servo in the frunk is not too bad to remove.
 However, the defroster Flap and Front Well ones under the cowling will take a bit more effort to disassemble the stuff around them to get them out.
 If you are already committed to the huge cost of removing the gas tank and the behind-the-dash HVAC assembly, euphemistically called "the suitcase" to repair an AC evaporator refrigerant leak I would just go ahead and have the three cowl-mounted servos rebuilt at the same time.
 They all are similar in design and prone to failure, and by doing this you should not incur any additional labor cost to speak of in their installation.
 There is a really good listing of 993 HVAC issues and their likely root causes at Bergvillfx.com.